 - Tish Stringer, Indymedia activist and teacher at Rice University.

-- Renee Feltz, News Director at Pacifica station in KPFT in Houston.
+- Renee Feltz, News Director at Pacifica station KPFT-FM in Houston, Texas.

 - Hannah Sassaman, Program Coordinator of the Prometheus Radio Project.

 This is a rush transcript.
 Copy may not be in its final form.

 AMY GOODMAN: We go now to Houston, to speak with Tish Stringer, an Indy Media activist who teaches at Rice University and Renee Feltz, she’s news director at Pacifica radio station KPFT, spending a lot of time in the Astrodome getting the voices of people out to larger community.
 Thank you both for coming in to KPFT to speak with us.

 AMY GOODMAN: Tish, why don’t you begin by talking about what this microradio project is all about.